 Any statement contained in a document which is deemed to be incorporated by reference into this Registration Document shall be deemed to be modified or superseded for the purpose of this Registration Document to the extent that a later statement contained herein modifies or supersedes such earlier statement (whether expressly, by implication or otherwise).
 Those parts of the 2021 Annual Report, 2020 Annual Report and 2019 Annual Report which are not explicitly listed in the table above are not incorporated by reference into this Registration Document as these parts are either not relevant for investors or the relevant information is included elsewhere in this Registration Document.
 Unless otherwise indicated, any documents themselves incorporated by reference herein may contain active hyperlinks or inactive textual addresses to Internet websites operated by ING and third parties.
-Unless otherwise indicated, reference to such websites is made for information purposes only, and information found at such websites is not incorporated by reference into this Registration Document or the document or the document or the reference to such websites is made for information purposes only, and information found at such websites is not incorporated by reference into this Registration Document or the documents incorporated by reference herein and shall not form a part of this Registration Document or the documents incorporated by reference herein the state addresses to Internet websites operated by ING and third parties.
+Unless otherwise indicated, reference to such websites is made for information purposes only, and information found at such websites is not incorporated by reference into this Registration Document or the document or the endities of such websites is made for information purposes only, and information found at such websites is not incorporated by reference into this Registration Document or the documents incorporated by reference herein and shall not form a part of this Registration Document or the documents incorporated by reference to such websites is made for information purposes only, and information found at such websites is not incorporated by reference into this Registration Document or the documents incorporated by reference herein and shall not form a part of this Registration Document or the documents incorporated by reference herein and shall not form a part of this Registration Document.